Dutch government creates new national strategy for combatting antisemitism

 (photo credit: REUTERS/PIROSCHKA VAN DE WOUW)

-“With the current strategy, the government makes it clear that the fight against antisemitism concerns all Dutch people,” the Cabinet said.
+“With the current strategy, the government makes it clear that the fight against antisemitism concerns all Dutch people,” the cabinet said.
 “We all have a responsibility, as a society, to combat antisemitism and the insecurity of Jews.
 The Netherlands stands for an open, reasonable, and tolerant society.
 Jewish life is a very explicit part of that.”

-The new Taskforce, led by the Justice and Security Ministry, will be established immediately and last for at least a year.
+A task force, led by the Justice and Security Ministry, will be established immediately and last for at least a year.
 It will have a particular focus on antisemitism within university settings, and will take on tasks such as the banning of antisemitic speakers at colleges.

-The cabinet added that the Taskforce will consist of representatives from a range of ministries, including mayors, the education sector, the sports sector, the cultural sector, the public transport sector, and other social parties.
-Representatives of the Jewish community will also form part of the Taskforce.
+The cabinet added that the task force will consist of representatives from a range of ministries, including mayors, the education sector, the sports sector, the cultural sector, the public transport sector, and other social parties.
+Representatives of the Jewish community will also form part of the task force.

 Outline of the strategy